vnavascues/direct-request-coordinator/tasks/drcoordinator/README.md

 ### Detail

-Log the detail of a DRCoordiantor
+Log the detail of a DRCoordinator

 Task parameters: